nholuongut/Installing-and-configuring-HashiCorp-Vault/README.md

 ## Introduction

 Hello!
-These are the exercise files to go with my Pluralsight course, Installing and Configuring HashiCorp Vault
+These are the exercise files to go with my course, Installing and Configuring HashiCorp Vault

 ## Prerequisites